-The Turkish economy has experienced significant inflationary pressures in the past with year-over-year consumer price inflation rates as high as 73.2% in the early 2000s; however, weak domestic demand and declining energy prices in 2009 caused the domestic year-over-year consumer price index to decrease to 6.5% at the end of 2009 and 6.4% at the end of 2010, the lowest level in many years.
-Consumer price inflation was 10.4%, 6.2%, 7.4%, 8.2%, 8.8% and 8.5% in 2011, 2012, 2013, 2014, 2015 and 2016, respectively, with producer price inflation of 13.3%, 2.5%, 7.0%, 6.4%, 5.7% and 9.9%, respectively, in such years.
-As of March 2017, annual consumer price inflation reached 11.3% largely due to base effects on food, higher energy prices and the depreciation of the Turkish Lira, while annual producer price inflation increased to 15.4% due to the sharp increase in commodity prices in terms of Turkish Lira.
-The consumer price inflation exceeded the Central Bank's inflation target of 5.0% in 2016 and the Central Bank announced that its inflation expectation for 2017 is 8.0%.
+The Turkish economy has experienced significant inflationary pressures in the past with year-over-year consumer price inflation rates as high as 73.2% in the early 2000s.
+Consumer price inflation was 7.4%, 8.2%, 8.8% and 8.5% in 2013, 2014, 2015 and 2016, respectively, with producer price inflation of 7.0%, 6.4%, 5.7% and 9.9%, respectively, in such years.
+In 2017, annual consumer price inflation was 11.9% due to an increase in the price of food and energy, the lagged impact of the depreciation of the Turkish Lira and strong domestic demand, while annual producer price inflation was 15.5% due to the increase in both intermediate and commodity prices in terms of Turkish Lira.
+On 30 January 2018, the Central Bank increased its forecast for consumer price inflation in 2018 from 7.0% to 7.9% and in 2019 from 6.0% to 6.5%, which increases were primarily driven by upward revisions in the assumptions for TL-denominated import prices.
+(Source of the above data: Turkstat).
 Inflation-related measures that may be taken by the Turkish government and the Central Bank might have an adverse effect on the Turkish economy.
 If the level of inflation in Turkey were to continue to fluctuate or increase significantly, then this might have a material adverse effect on the Group's business, financial condition and/or results of operations.